-Bayview and Red Hill Trail is a 5.9 mile moderately trafficked loop trail located near Fremont, CA that features beautiful wild flowers and is good for all skill levels.
+Bayview Trail is a 4.9 mile moderately trafficked loop trail located near Fremont, California that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 Gentle climbs, scenic bay views and traces of American Indian heritage await at the west edge of Fremont, California Coyote Hills Regional Park is a great place to introduce a friend to hiking: scenic and steep enough to warm somebody to the idea of nice days walking on dirt.
 If the modest hills overlooking San Francisco Bay force you to work up a sweat on the way up the Red Hill Trail, you can cool down by walking the wide gravel Bayview Trail along water's edge.
 Trails on this track: Bayview Trail > Soap Root Trail > Red Hill Trail > Bayview > Lizard Rock Trail > Chochenyo Trail.
 An enlightening side trip is to the Tuibun Village site east of the marshes near the Visitors Center.
 The Tuibun Ohlone Indians built a shellmound there 2,000 years ago.
 If you're feeling really ambitious, take the trail over Highway 84 and check out the birds and other animals at the Don Edwards San Francisco Bay National Wildlife Refuge (note dogs aren't allowed there).

 Easy trail, lots of lovely views.
 I went when it was overcast so it was super cold.

 This trail would be ideal for a dog walk or a quick run.

 I wish I had taken some photo's to share with you all.

 Lovely walk with beautiful views.
 Nothing too strenuous.
 Great if you have a small dog.